elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

     - Disadvantage:
        - female headers between Pi and iccfpga-dev-board-v2.1 are attached to the wrong side, I will have to buy new special headers, will take some time
        - maybe other differences that can cause error in the development??
 Not really tested yet

+__2020-12-18__:
+- TDO-missmatch error was a mechanical error, the iccfpga-module was not exactly horizontal in the socket because the screws were to tight, now solved, flashing the core firmware was sucessful